Skip to main content

 Biography

-As a literary comparatist with an interest in contemporary literatures I have been working across several national contexts, languages, and disciplines.
-Most of my research has been social justice driven with a focus on Indigenous-settler relations, diaspora, war and genocide, racism and Islamophobia, and environmental crises.
-I am particularly interested in exploring intersections and relations between these issues.
+As a literary comparatist with an interest in contemporary literatures I have been working across national contexts and languages.
+My research is social justice driven with a focus on Indigenous-settler relations, diaspora studies, and climate change.
 Apart from being a binge reader, I have always been an avid language learner.
 Languages that I have studied include Latin, Spanish, Mandarin, and Anishinaabemowin.

 Research Interests